 Establish and implement appropriate internal controls regarding the accuracy and integrity of information about members furnished to CRAs, such as by implementing standard procedures and verifying random samples of information provided to CRAs.

-Train staff that participates in activities related to the furnishing of information about members to CRAs to implement the policies and procedures.
+Train staff that participate in activities related to the furnishing of information about members to CRAs and who handle the dispute process and implement the corresponding policies and procedures.

 Provide for appropriate and effective oversight of relevant service providers whose activities may affect the accuracy or integrity of information about members furnished to CRAs to ensure compliance with the policies and procedures.